Linear resolutions over Koszul complexes and Koszul homology algebras

 (4) $\Rightarrow$ (1): Let $F$ be the minimal semifree resolution of $k$ over $K$ and let $\{F^p\}_{p\geq -1}$ be an Eilenberg-Moore filtration.
 Since $K$ is Koszul, in the notation of subsection \ref{subsec:EMresSS} the bigraded vector spaces $\{V^i\}_{i\geq 0}$ are concentrated along the diagonal.
 But then the resulting free resolution

 of $k$ over $K$ has the property that $(\sus^{-p}V^p)_{ij}\neq 0$ implies $p= j-i$ for all $p,i,j$.
 Hence $H$ is strand-Koszul, by Proposition \ref{prop:strandKoszul}. \end{proof} \end{thm}

 \begin{example} One class of algebras for which we can explicitly write down Eilenberg-Moore filtrations is the class of quadratic complete intersections.
-If $R$ is such an algebra, then $H$ is strand-Koszul; this follows, for example, from a (graded version of a) result of Tate \cite{Tate1957}, which states that $H$ is a bigraded exterior algebra generated by $H_{1,2}$; hence $H'$ is an exterior algebra generated in degree $1$, which is well-known to be Koszul.
+If $R$ is such an algebra, then $H$ is strand-Koszul; this follows, for example, from a (graded version of a) result of Tate \cite{Tate1957}, which states that $H$ is a bigraded exterior algebra generated by $H_{1,2}$; hence the stand totalization $H'$ (recall the definition in section \ref{subsec:strandTotal}) is an exterior algebra generated in degree $1$, which is well-known to be Koszul.

 The details are as follows.
 Assume $R$ is a quadratic complete intersection of embedding dimension $n$ and codimension $c$; this means that

 where $G_1,\ldots,G_c$ is a regular sequence of degree-$2$ homogeneous polynomials.
 Write $x_i$ for the image of $X_i$ in $R$, so that the Koszul complex is $K = \mathsf{\Lambda}_R(t_1,\ldots,t_n)$ with $\bd t_i = x_i$ for each $i$.
 If we write